-When installing a new cartridge seal assembly, remove the seal from the container and lubricate the external stationary seat O-ring with light oil.
+Lubricate the external stationary seat O-ring with light oil.
 Slide the seal assembly onto the shaft until the external stationary seat O-ring engages the bore in the seal plate.

 Clean and inspect the impeller as described in Impeller Installation and Adjustment.
-Install the full set of impeller shims (3) provided with the seal, and screw the impeller onto the shaft until it is seated against the seal (see Figure 7).
+Install the full set of impeller shims (2) provided with the seal, and screw the impeller onto the shaft until it is seated against the seal (see Figure 6).

-Figure 7.
+Figure 6.
 Seal Partially Installed